microsoft/azure_arc/README.md

 ## Azure Arc for Kubernetes

 The below deployment options are focusing on Azure Arc for Kubernetes.
-It is designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and for you to start playing with it.
+It is designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and for you to start playing with.

 #### General